 2017: Hoyt-Barnum House re-opens to the public on June 29.
 The season ends on November 18.
 There will be special events at the house that may effect regular hours.

-Tours are available Thursday and Friday at 12:30, 1:30 and 2:30 and on Saturdays at 11, 12, 1:30 and 2:30.
+Tours are available Thursday and Friday at 12:30, 1:30 and 2:30; Saturdays at 11, 12, 1:30 and 2:30.
 You may also make an appointment to see the house outside of our regular hours.
-Groups of more than 10 people should be booked in advance.
-Tickets are $5/person and include an audio guide.
+Tours are limited in size.
+Groups of more than 10 people must be booked in advance.
+Tickets are $5/person (cash or check) and include an audio guide.
 Children under 12 are free with a paying adult.
 Children must be supervised at all times.

 If you are interested in escorting tours to the Hoyt-Barnum House, contact our Volunteer Coordinator, Tom Porter, at email@example.com.